drowe67/radae/README.md

 1. Decide on offset from carrier frequency of SSB radio.
 1500Hz offset like FreeDV, or some other fixed offset from carrier?
 FreeDV offset is arbitrary and related to legacy modes so no need to continue this convention unless there is good reason.
 What do other digital modes do?

-1. The Tx sigbal has poor sidelobe attenuation.
+1. The Tx signal has poor sidelobe attenuation.
 Need a way to apply a Tx BPF without upsetting PAPR performance.
 This must be done as part RADAE rather than letting end users guess as it's easy to mess up PAPR with ad-hoc filtering.
 Could be (a) classical DSP at output (b) BPF in the training loop (how to handle delay?) (c) we could train network for a given stop band attenuation using an additional loss function term.

-1. Working SNR measure, perhaps pilot based.
+1. Run time SNR measure.
 Maybe use ML for this, e.g. train against known SNR?

 1. Way to characterise channels, e.g. visualise impulse response, measure delay spread.

-1. Automated tests: (a) just run inference and make sure nothing is broken (b) run in didgital mode, measure BER at one point, multipath test mode, will check out a lot of code (like pilot stuff).